Jaws or Abyss?

 I am not a shrink.
 But I do have my two-bit sexist theory about how men and women perceive diving.

-Disclaimer : Careful, eh!
-Nothing serious in all this, all the following is to be taken with irony and to the nth degree !!! 😉
+Disclaimer : careful, eh!
+Nothing serious about this, everything that follows is to be taken with irony and to the n-th degree!!! 😉

-So the girls always ask me: "Aren't you afraid of sharks?"
-On the female side, it seems that the fear of the big beast full of teeth dominates.
-Underwater variant of the fear of the big bad wolf?
+So the girls always ask me, "Aren't you afraid of sharks?"
+On the women's side, it seems that the fear of the big, toothy beast dominates.
+An underwater variant of the fear of the big bad wolf?

-Boys, on the other hand, always ask me: "Are you going deep?"
+The boys always ask me, "Are you going deep?"
 On the male side, it looks more like performance anxiety.
-Variant of the farthest peeing contest?
+An underwater transposition of the "who pees the farthest" contest?

 😂

-In short, scuba diving inspires fears and fantasies, which are well symbolized by these two films: The Teeth of the Sea (Jaws) from Steven Spielberg for fear of sharks and Abyss from James Cameron for the intoxication of the depths.
+In short, scuba diving inspires fears and fantasies, which are well symbolized by these two films: Jaws (Les Dents de la mer, in French) from Steven Spielberg for fear of sharks and Abyss from James Cameron for the intoxication of the depths.

 Dedramatize and demythify ...